5 Nicknames for Ohio | The Buckeye State

 America's Heartland

-The nickname is still popular today, especially in the media.
+The nickname is still popular today, especially in the media and music.
 There's even a genre of rock called Heartland Rock.
-Singers like Bruce Springsteen and Tom Petty often sing about heartland values.
+Singers like Bruce Springsteen and Tom Petty often sing about "heartland values."

-Congress had to step in and stop the debate, and they officially declared Ohio the winner of this nickname.
-Now, license plates in Ohio say "Birthplace of Aviation," while license plates in North Carolina state, "First in Flight."
+Congress ultimately declared Ohio the winner.
+Now, Ohio license plates proudly display "Birthplace of Aviation," while North Carolina's read "First in Flight."

-When in Ohio, you can learn more about the state's contribution to the aviation industry at the famous Ohio landmark, the National Museum of the US Air Force in Dayton.
+In Ohio, you can learn more about the state's aviation contributions at the National Museum of the United States Air Force in Dayton, a significant landmark.

 Grindstone Media Group/Shutterstock.com